jclark/rpi-cm4-ptp-guide/os.md

-# CM4 OS installation and configuration
+# CM4/CM5 OS installation and configuration

 These instructions are for the Raspberry Pi OS Lite.
 Raspberry Pi OS used to be called Raspbian.

-As of the time of writing (early 2024), the current version of Raspberry Pi OS is based on Debian 12 (Bookworm).
+As of the time of writing (early 2025), the current version of Raspberry Pi OS is based on Debian Bookworm.
-The legacy version of Raspberry Pi OS is based on Debian 11 (Bullseye).
+The legacy version of Raspberry Pi OS is based on Debian Bullseye.
+The CM5 requires Bookworm.
 We are using Raspberry Pi OS, since it is optimized for the Raspberry Pi hardware.
 We are using the Lite version, since we do not need or want a desktop environment for this application.
 We are also using the 64-bit version, since this takes best advantage of the CM4 hardware (particularly with 8Gb RAM).